The effect of fat supplement containing omega-3 or omega-6 in diet around mating on reproductive performance of Lori-Bakhtiari ewes

 1 Department of Animal Science, Chahatmahal Bakhtiari Agricultural and Natural Resources Research and Education Center

-2 Department of Animal Science, Chaharmahal Bakhtiari Agricultural and Natural Resources Research and Education Center, Agricultural Research, Education and Extension Organization (AREEO), Shahrekord, Iran.
+2 Research Assistant Professor, Animal Science Research Department, Agricultural and Natural Resources Research and Education Center of Chaharmahal and Bakhtiari Province, Agricultural Research, Education and Extension Organization, Shahrekord, Iran,

 4 .
 Associate Professor, Department of Animal Science, Faculty of Agriculture, Shiraz University, Shiraz, Iran.